 Residents of the island of Puerto Rico have been American citizens since 1917, but the issue of statehood for the current U.S territory has been in a constant cycle of push and pull between opposing political parties.
 Over time, the island has developed and organized strong economic, political, social, and cultural relations with the United States, but it’s not a full-fledged state yet.
 As it currently stands, both parties are in favor of statehood, but with a few conditions on each side.

-The excerpt goes on to mention milestones reached in the last few years heading towards the statehood of Puerto Rico, including a “historic increase” in Medicaid funding as well as full inclusion in the Recovery Act and the Affordable Care Act.
-In essence, the Democratic Party plans to continue improving the economic status of Puerto Rico, but is ultimately leaving the decision and the effort of attaining statehood to the people of Puerto Rico.
+In essence, the Democratic Party plans to continue improving the economic status of Puerto Rico and wants Puerto Rico to be able to vote in presidential elections, but is ultimately leaving the decision and the effort of attaining statehood to the people of Puerto Rico.

 The specified referendum took place in November of 2012, with 61% of votes for an alternative form of government being for statehood.
-As it currently stands, there has been a persistent notion that Puerto Rico will vote democratic in upcoming elections.
-However Alfonso Aguilar, an executive director of the Latino Partnership for Conservative Principles, has stated that Republicans have dominantly held leadership positions within the territory, and additionally that the majority of Puerto Rico is socially conservative.
+There has been a persistent claim that Puerto Rico will vote democratic when it is a state.
+However, the truth is that Puerto Rico statehood has bilateral support, and Puerto Rico voters support both Democrats and Republicans.

 This post was originally written in English and may be being auto-translated by Google.